 She was older but she always listened to him

 For an introvert like me, her friendship was a refreshing change.
 She called me a kid, and I called her an aunty.
 Her presence instilled a sense of optimism and confidence into me.
 She made me break the shackles of silence and hesitation that had engulfed me.

 It was her aura that drew me close to her.
 As an introvert, I have seen people listening to me for the sheer sake of replying, but she preferred listening and formulating a solution from it.

 We talked about anything and everything under the sun, and whenever we chatted, it was honest and deep.
 I often approached her for help, and she didn’t refuse.
 Neither did she complain about the small but annoying mistakes I used to commit, and this easy-going nature of hers is what drew me out of my introversion.

-Mine was unrequited love
+His was unrequited love for an older woman

 To her I was just a friend, a colleague, and a confidante.
 It was I who felt an invisible force pulling me towards her, I must confess.
 Even so, she was taken by surprise when I resigned; after all, we had so much opportunity to talk and yet I had not told her about it.

 When I went to the office in order to complete the exit formalities, we didn’t get a chance to talk.
 I wanted to tell her that her absence in my life was bound to create a void, a void I wouldn’t be able to bear, an emptiness that would break me into pieces.
 I believe both of us wanted to speak before parting ways, yet the words never escaped our lips.

 Although I couldn’t really tell whether or not it was love, I can tell you one thing.
 Her friendship was one of those priceless gems I’ll never be able to get my hands on ever again.
 It is said millennials are attracted to significantly older people.
 But I do not look at this from that perspective.
 For me it was an attraction that came with respect.
 She will always stay with me in my memories.